PamixSun/pamixsun.github.io/about.md

 * [Weibo][weibo] - A website like twitter, popular in China.
 * [CSDN][csdn] - A popular website for programmers in China.
-* [GitHub][github] - Not a great deal here, although I was responsible for the pilot of GitHub Enterprise at my current stage of work.
+* [GitHub][github] - A wonderful website which could help you to build your software better.

 Contact with me: pamixsun@gmail.com